-If one of the two criteria below is present, there is unwillingness to fight.
+If one of the two criteria below is present, there is unwillingness to fight:

-- a) Criterion of time: approximately one minute of fencing without a touch. - b) Absence of blade contact or excessive distance (greater than the distance of an advance-lunge) for at least 15 seconds.
+- 1. Criterion of time: approximately one minute of fencing without a touch. - 2.
+Excessive distance (greater than the distance of an advance-lunge) for at least 15 seconds.